ben-hoeltgen/ben-hoeltgen.github.io/_pages/about.md

 }
 </style>

 As a researcher trained in mathematics, philosophy, and computer science, I am comfortable crossing the boundaries of traditional disciplines.
-Drawing on diverse perspectives and scholarship, I strive to make original contributions across fields, and in particular to the transdisciplinary understanding of machine learning systems in society.
-My research focuses on the plausibility and impact of mathematical assumptions and technical modelling choices in social contexts.
+Drawing on diverse perspectives and scholarship, I strive to make contributions across fields, and in particular to the transdisciplinary understanding of machine learning systems in society.
+My research focuses on the plausibility and impact of mathematical assumptions and technical modelling choices of 'AI' systems in social contexts.

 Before my PhD, I have worked a little on moral psychology, philosophy of science, causal discovery, XAI, and efficient training of large ML models (see my [publications](https://ben-hoeltgen.github.io/publications/)).